Entertainment & Special Event Insurance — Kelly Insurance Group

 COVERAGE TYPES FOR HIP HOP & RAP CONCERTS

-A complete hip hop concert insurance program is built from multiple coordinated coverage lines.
-The following are the primary and supplemental coverages KIG structures for urban music events.
+A complete hip hop concert program is built from several coordinated coverage lines.
+These are the primary and supplemental coverages KIG structures for urban music events.

 FOUNDATIONAL COVERAGE